headedspy/Axyno/README.md

 # Axyno

-VR smartphone app for dealing with stereometry problems
-Graduation thesis for ELSYS 2018/2019
+VR android smartphone app for dealing with stereometry problems Graduation thesis for ELSYS 2018/2019

 - Documentation can be found under Paperwork/
+- Won project choice award from Droxic at TUES Fest 2019

 Check the progress here:
 https://trello.com/b/eVp4D0sr/diplomna-axyno

 Download the apk here: